mrdirtbag/Capstone-Project/README.md

   * Calendar

 * Monitor place on list
-  - notify user when withing 5 people of being hired
+  - notify user when within 5 people of being hired
   - notify user when assigned a shift
-* Review prvious shifts worked or assigned - Calendar View
+* Review previous shifts worked or assigned - Calendar View
-- Make available
+* Make available
   - Notification when made available
 - Make unavailable